tly1980/xpool/README.md

-# xpool - A minimalistic Golang worker pool.
+# xpool - minimalistic implementation for worker pool in Golang

 ## Highlights